 Learners who make the transition to the Study phase have made the commitment to gain some level of competence, to complete a course, or to achieve some other goal.
-Formal instruction is a special case of Study since learners may achieve goals through either formal or informal methods.
-Study begins with Familiarization, where the learner goes through introductory study materials to build a foundation for learning (e.g. knowledge of terms, concepts, procedures, and principles).
+Formal instruction is a special case of Study since learners may achieve their goals through formal or informal methods.
+Study begins with Familiarization, where the learner goes through introductory study materials to build a foundation for learning (i.e., knowledge of terms, concepts, procedures, and principles).

-During Practice, learners build fluency in retrieving and applying acquired knowledge, including development of procedural skills.
+After familiarization comes Practice, through which learners build fluency through improved memorization of the basic topic-relevant knowledge and skills and develop understanding through improved organization and complexity of knowledge in the topic.
 Practice typically involves building expertise by focusing on specific gaps and elements in one's knowledge and skills.

-Throughout the Study phase, learners will also typically be in Assessment- feedback, either from others or self-generated, both formal and informal, on their proficiency level in the topic and progress toward learning objectives.
-Early formative assessment provides the learner with feedback on performance, allowing course corrections and adoption of new strategies to improve results.
-Later, summative assessment evaluate performance against criteria-based standards or group norms, and determine when the learner is ready for more advanced learning.
+Throughout the Study phase, learners will also typically be in Assessment-receiving or seeking feedback, both formally and informally, on their proficiency level in the topic.
+Earlier assessments are typically formative, providing the learner with feedback on specific aspects of performance that may be adjusted to improve results.
+Later assessments will be more summative, evaluating an individual's performance against criteria-based standards or group norms.